mwcproject/docs/guides/manage_locked_funds.md

   You can Lock Outputs by:

  1) Starting the QT Wallet
- 2) Clicking the "Gear Icon" and selectig "Outputs" at the top of your wallet
+ 2) Clicking the "Gear Icon" and selecting "Outputs" at the top of your wallet
  3) In the Outputs windows click on the locked column of the Output you want to lock